andritowmega/fastmvp/readme.md

 `POST /fm/api/:table/update/:key/:value`

-Removes data from any table by adding the where conditional to :key/:value.
+Update data from any table by adding the where conditional to :key/:value.

-For example: /fm/api/user/delete/id/15
+For example: /fm/api/user/update/id/27

 ```
 body payload